iamciera/08SOM/lcmSOM/README.md

 ##SuperSOMs
 `lcmSOM_analysis5_073114.Rmd` - This file is where I made the full list of the most signicant genes from *ALL* DE analysis regardless of genotype, `/data/allGeneListBothGenotypes_analysis5b.csv`.
 The start is making a list from all the DE analysis.
 Then this is SuperSOM attempt one, based off Dan Chitwood's script.

+`lcmSOM_analysis5b_081514`: This is how the `data/allGeneListBothGenotypes_analysis5b.csv` file was made.
+Which contains all the signigicanly expressed genes from ALL DE analyses.

 `lcmSOM_analysis5c_073114.Rmd` - Scaled seperatley by genotype.
 There is not much difference in the SuperSOM categories if you scale them seperatley and it is most likely the best way to do it, so this is the **Best small  SuperSOM**.

 `analysis5d_081814.Rmd` - After viewing the `clusterVis_line()` clusters in `lcmSOM_analysis8_081514.Rmd`, I saw that there were a lot of noise that was associated in these main clusters.
 I think if I make more clusters I can begin to see tighter gene expression clusters. **Best large SuperSOM**